albertllousas/supermarket-tdd-rest-kata/readme.md

 ## Bonus

 - How to handle non-existent stock?
-- How to introduce a discount system?
+- Introduce a discount system, choose one:
+  - 2x1 in some products
+  - Discount codes, % per total

 ## Tech stack